 - Accounting program automatically reconciles the transaction against the bank record in the background

 Here is another example, where your employees or contractors are logging their working hours:

-- Employee opens app on his/her phone and logs working hours
+- Employee opens app on their phone and logs working hours

-- You (employer) opens app, quickly check working hours match to the requested hours and hit approve
+- You (the employer) open app, quickly check working hours match to the requested hours and hit approve

 - Accounting program automatically pays employee, payroll tax and super